leo92kgred/tf2ss_se/README.md

   </tr>
 </table>

-I found that there is a problem in the calculation.
+I think that there is a problem in the calculation.

-I watched the derivation process of the equation closely and got something weird.
+I watch the derivation process of the equation closely and get something weird.

 $$Transfer\ Function = \dfrac{b_1s + b_2}{s^4Y(s) + a_1s^3Y(s) + a_2s^2Y(s) + a_3sY(s) + a_4}$$